kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I realize this is exactly what has happened to Trish and, coupled with the fact she has a daughter and granddaughter, this is why she doesn't talk.
 - I see pictures on fake accounts of young and old women.
 I screenshot some of them.
 - He's also feeding me information regarding secret filming, spiking, and drug taking.
+- There is some suggestion that the gang has been involved in targeting children online as part of the global online child sexual abuse pornography epidemic.
+- I sense whoever I'm talking to wants out of this dreadful life.

 ## I realize I have been poisoned and drugged